Space-time approach to spontaneous symmetry breaking in the Abelian-gauge interaction: Dynamical consequences after spontaneous symmetry breaking

-The coupling of the massless fermions $\varphi(x)$ to the mean field $\widehat{\beta}$ in Eq.(\ref{eq:17}) is accompanied by the creation of a local excitation $\beta(x)$ from $\widehat{ \beta}$ through the annihilation of these fermion and antifermion at $x$.
-This excitation then annihilate to another massless fermion-antifermion pair at $x'$.
-Hence, it propagates through a chain of pair creations and annihilations of massless fermion-antifermion pairs as illustrated in Figure \ref{fig.15}.
-Since this mode is a local excitation from the physical vacuum, it plays a similar role to the Higgs particle that causes a deviation from the minimum point of the Higgs potential, and therefore we can call it a {\it Higgs-like excitation mode} $H_{\beta}(x)$.
-The excitation does not have any specific direction in space,, and therefore it is appropriate to regard $H_{\beta}(x)$ as a scalar field.
+The Higgs-like particle found in 2012 is now experimentally examined, and its properties are still hotly debated \cite{atl} \cite{cms}.
+Even in this simple $L_0(x)$ which acts on the physical vacuum $|\widetilde{0}\rangle$, the Higgs-like excitation naturally appears as a dynamical consequence.
+Whenever the massless fermions couple to gauge bosons in the condensed field-energy $\widehat{\beta}$ in Eq.(\ref{eq:76}), it is accompanied by another dynamical process.
+The annihilation of fermion-antifermion pair at $x$ in $\widehat{g}^2 \bar{\varphi}(x) \widehat{ \beta} \varphi (x) $ causes a local excitation $\beta(x)$ of gauge bosons in $\widehat{ \beta}$.
+This excitation $\beta(x)$ annihilate to other massless fermion-antifermion pair at $x'$.
+Hence, it propagates in space through a chain of creations and annihilations of massless fermion-antifermion pairs as illustrated in Figure \ref{fig.3}.
+Because this mode causes a deviation from the lowest-energy state, it can be called {\it Higgs-like excitation mode} $H_{\beta}(x)$.
+Because this excitation has no special direction in space, it can be regarded as a scalar field.
+With $m_f= \widehat{g}^2 \langle \widehat{ \beta}\rangle $, the dynamical form of Eq.(\ref{eq:76}) is given by